 Waiting period: This is the waiting period that you cover at your own expense, often 90 days, before the insurer begins to indemnify you.

-Payment term: The period of payments covered by the insurer, which ends at the end of the disability (or at age 70 if you opt for the association group plan negotiated for you by your Federation).
+Payment term: Usually to age 65 or to age 70, if you opt for that option in the association group plan negotiated for you by your Federation.

 Indexation: The rate of adjustment of all coverage according to the increase in the cost of living.
 This option is especially important for young professionals.